Voultapher/sort-research-rs/README.md

 This repository contains:

-* An exhaustive test suite, including [properties](https://github.com/Voultapher/sort-research-rs/blob/sort-corectness-writeup/writeup/sort_safety/text.md#property-analysis) not commonly checked or upheld
+* An exhaustive test suite, including [properties](writeup/sort_safety/text.md#property-analysis) not commonly checked or upheld
 * An extensive benchmark suite, abstracting over types, patterns and sizes
 * A fuzzing harness
 * A novel sort implementation [ipnsort](ipnsort) (Instruction-Parallel-Network-Sort)
 * Vendored sort implementations (Rust, C++, C), eg. cpp_pdqsort, rust_std_stable
+* Various experiments and demonstrations
+* Results of the research as [papers](writeup/README.md)

 Most tests and benchmarks can be applied to non Rust implementations.
 This works by implementing the 5 benchmark types as #[repr(C)] and having